toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 5 |  | Partner validates the message header, and store the request message.
 6 |  | Partner returns a negative acknowledgement, indicating that the message has not been received correctly and will not be processed by the partner system.
 The error codes that can be returned in a Nack are listed in section 9.12.5.

 **Final condition:** Expedia received a negative acknowledgement.
-After a retry delay Expedia will resend the request with retry indicator set to “true”, until a response is received or maximum number of retries is reached.
+After a retry delay Expedia will resend the request with retry indicator set to "true", until a response is received or maximum number of retries is reached.
 Expedia will retry until the expiration time is reached.
-If Expedia cannot get a valid response, the notification will be flagged as “failed”, and then automatically fallback to fax or email.
+If Expedia cannot get a valid response, the notification will be flagged as "failed", and then automatically fallback to fax or email.

 ### Error Flow 2: No Response for Request